mpv-player/mpv/DOCS/man/en/options.rst

     See ``--geometry`` for details how this is handled with multi-monitor setups.

-    Use ``--autofit-larger`` instead if you do not want the window to get larger.
+    Use ``--autofit-larger`` instead if you just want to limit the maximum size of the window, rather than always forcing a window size.

     Use ``--geometry`` if you want to force both window width and height to a specific size.